New Braunfels High School

 New Braunfels High School (commonly referred to as NBHS) is a public high school in New Braunfels, Texas, United States, that was established in 1845.
-Up until 2008, New Braunfels was one of the largest 4A high schools in Texas and is classified as a 6A school by the University Interscholastic League (UIL) as of 2016.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+In 2022, the school was given an overall rating of a B by the Texas Education Agency.

 Academics

 In 2014-2015, New Braunfels High School students scored an average of 1023 (on the critical reading and math sections) on the SAT college admissions test.
 This is above the state and national averages, which are 956 and 1006 respectively.

 Demographics

-The demographic breakdown in 2020-21 was:
+The demographic breakdown in 2021-22 was: